CiscoAandI/cisco.radkit/docs/rst/collections/cisco/radkit/swagger_module.rst

         <div class="ansible-option-cell">

-      Request body to be encoded as json or None
+      Request body to be JSON-encoded and sent with appropriate Content-Type

+      Mutually exclusive with 'content' and 'data' parameters

       .. raw:: html